 Students may also complete areas of emphasis based upon elective course work taken in the professional program.
 There are three areas: Geriatrics & Gerontology,Clinical/Residency, and Research.

-Students may also pursue M.S. and Ph.D. degrees in pharmaceutical and administrative sciences.
+Students may also pursue Ph.D. degrees in biomedical, pharmaceutical and pharmacological sciences, and health outcomes research.
 A variety of postgraduate residencies and fellowships are available.

 |Course Title||Semester Hours||Quarter Hours|